The Bankrate promise

 If you’ve set up your account and are contributing regularly, then you’re taking the steps to a comfortable retirement.
 As your income grows, you should consider adding more to your robo-advisor account and keep the progress going.
 Regular investments should put you on track to a financially secure future and maybe even financial independence (and an early retirement).

 Robo-advisors have become so popular because they meet investors’ needs and do so at a low cost.
 Those are two of the largest reasons to consider checking into robo-advisors to better learn what they have to offer.

-Robo-advisors use the same decision-making tools that a human advisor would to select investments for you.
+Robo-advisors use the same decision-making tools as a human advisor to select investments for you.
 Many robo-advisors allow you to set specific goals, when you want to meet that goal, as well as how much risk you’re willing to take on.
 Then the robo-advisor selects the funds to create an investment portfolio that should meet that goal.

 Robo-advisors perform these tasks for a lower cost than traditional advisors.
 Because financial decision-making is automatic, it can be cheaper to create an algorithm that does it all through software.
 That often saves investors money in reduced expenses, which can then be invested.

 For example, a traditional advisor might charge 1 percent of your assets (annually) to manage your money.
 On a $10,000 portfolio, that’s $100.
 Now, that may not sound like much, but what if you have a $100,000 portfolio?
 The advisor is likely making the same kinds of decisions about where to invest, but since you have more money, you’re paying more for those decisions — $1,000, to be exact.